LaurentVeyssier/Deep_Q_Learning/README.md

 - model input = game-generated RGB images of resolution 210 x 160 transformed to 128 x 128 RGB images
 - model output = vector with size equal to the number of possible actions (9 in total)

+# Core components

+- Game environment: this is managed by the gymnasium library.
+It provides a fresh state (an image for PacMan or key game parameters for LunarLanding) of the game upon reset and the next state upon an action.
+It also returns the reward gained from the played action.
+Finally the env returns a "done" flag which indicates the game status (game over or not)
+- Agent: This is our AI player powered by our DCQM network.
+It returns the probability distribution over the possible actions given a state as an input.
+During training, the agent learns to generate the best actions to maximize the rewards

 # Reinforcement learning algorithm

 - Agent with local and target DCQ networks for training